genexus-books/Saia/saia-docs/docs/Documents.md

 ## Introduction

-To enable the possibility of chatting or searching for information stored in documents, we first need to create search indexes.
-These indexes essentially allow us to group content within a context or area of knowledge.
-For example, we could have an index for legal matters, another for support, helpdesk, etc.
+To enable the possibility of chatting or searching for information stored in documents, you first need to create search indexes.
+These indexes essentially allow you to group content within a context or area of knowledge.
+For example, you could have an index for legal matters, another for support, helpdesk, etc.

-Once we have these indexes created, we need to perform the content indexing process.
+Once these indexes are created, you need to perform the content indexing process.

-This will allow us to start conducting searches and answering questions through a conversational interface with the indexed content.
+This will allow you to start conducting searches and answering questions through a conversational interface with the indexed content.

 ## Document Upload